 Second draft of the new Block Exemption Regulation applicable to the fishery and aquaculture sector

-Consultation on a second draft of the new Block Exemption Regulation replacing Regulation (EC) No 736/2008 of 22 July 2008 on the application of articles 87 and 88 of the Treaty to State aid to small and medium-sized enterprises active in the production, processing and marketing of fisheries products.
+On 4 August 2014 the European Commission launched a consultation on a second draft of the new Block Exemption Regulation replacing Regulation (EC) No 736/2008 of 22 July 2008 on the application of articles 87 and 88 of the Treaty to State aid to small and medium-sized enterprises active in the production, processing and marketing of fisheries products.

 Objective of the consultation